Why are Micro-LEDs so huge and expensive? Are they worth it?

 Because every pixel becomes self-emissive, micro-LED TVs can achieve true blacks and exceptional contrast, similar to OLED displays.

-The key advantage, however, lies in the use of inorganic LEDs.
+The key advantage, however, lies in the inorganic nature of LEDs.

-Unlike OLEDs, micro-LEDs are not susceptible to degradation or burn-in over time.
+Because of them, micro-LEDs are not susceptible to degradation or burn-in over time, unlike OLEDs.

 As a result, they combine the superior brightness and durability of LCDs with the perfect black levels and contrast of OLEDs, offering the best of both technologies.